Ferwalrod/RobotBoy/README.md

 # RobotBoy
- A simple Unity project for academical purposes
+ A 2D platform videogame made with Unity